History of the Taliban: Return to power, 2021–present

 On 29 February 2020, the United States and the Taliban signed a peace agreement in Doha, Qatar, officially titled the Agreement for Bringing Peace to Afghanistan.
 The provisions of the deal included the withdrawal of all American and NATO troops from Afghanistan, a Taliban pledge to prevent al-Qaeda from operating in areas which were under Taliban control, and talks between the Taliban and the Afghan government.
-The United States agreed to an initial reduction of its force level from 13,000 to 8,600 troops by July 2020, followed by a full withdrawal of its troops within 14 months if the Taliban honors its commitments.
 The deal was supported by China, Russia and Pakistan, although it did not involve the government of Afghanistan.
 In September 2020, over 5,000 Taliban prisoners, including 400 of whom were accused and convicted of major crimes such as murder, were released by the Afghan government as part of the Doha Agreement between the United States and the Taliban.
 According to Afghanistan's National Security Council, many of the released prisoners who were "experts" returned to the battlefield and strengthened the Taliban's hand.

 In early 2021, both the Pentagon and the Afghan government believed that continuous US military support would need to be provided to Kabul.
 However, President Biden continued to follow President Trump's persistent policy to move the US away from an endless foreign war, despite the fact that the Afghan government continued to rely on the US's manpower and military support.
 The Biden administration announced in April 2021 that it would continue the withdrawal beyond the initial deadline, with an expected completion date by 11 September 2021.
 On 8 July, Biden shifted the U.S. withdrawal deadline to 31 August.
 The Taliban and allied militant groups began a widespread offensive on 1 May 2021, simultaneous with the withdrawal of most U.S. troops from Afghanistan.
 Following its rapid defeat across the country, the Afghan National Army was left in chaos, and only two units remained operational by mid-August: The 201st Corps and 111th Division, both based in Kabul.
 The capital city itself was left encircled after Taliban forces had captured Mihtarlam, Sharana, Gardez, Asadabad, and other cities as well as districts in the east.
 Kabul, the capital, fell to Taliban forces on 15 August 2021.
 The capture took place hours after President Ashraf Ghani fled from the country.

-Islamic Emirate of Afghanistan (2021–present)

-Taliban Humvee in Kabul, August 2021.

-A Taliban member with chest flags in Kabul, September 2022.